 Fa’afafine: The Recognized Third Gender of Samoa

-Somewhere in a group of islands in the South Pacific, a class of men who display effeminate behaviors and portray atypical masculine roles forms an integral part of traditional culture and greater social structure.
-They are the fa’afafine of the Independent State of Samoa, the American Samoa, and in several Samoan diasporas including New Zealand.
+Somewhere in a group of islands in the South Pacific, a class of men who display effeminate behaviors and portray atypical masculine roles form an integral part of traditional culture and greater social structure.
+They are the fa’afafine of the Independent State of Samoa, American Samoa, and in several Samoan diasporas including New Zealand.

 An etymological understanding of the causative prefix “fa’a” and the word “fafine” provides a direct English translation that means “in the manner of a woman.”
 Nonetheless, the terminology or label ascribed to these men is revealing of their recognized status as a third gender.
 Their acknowledged status in society comes from their established and important role in the traditional Samoan family systems.